 Where the Hwe-Jang of the company is often associated with an old businessman, the Dae-Pyo is more closely associated with a young entrepreneur, such as those we often see in start-ups.

-If you are a fan of Korean drama movies or K-drama, you have likely heard Korean co-workers referring to the CEO as the Dae-Pyo-nim.
+If you are a fan of Korean drama movies or K-drama, you have likely heard Korean co-workers referring to the manager in Korean using the term Dae-Pyo-nim.

 The COO or President is the Hwe-jang’s right-hand man/woman.
 The Sa-Jang is responsible for managing a particular business division and setting comprehensive objectives for business growth.